dullhunk/whats-the-story-learning-glory/index.md

 # What's the Story, Learning Glory?

-Stories about students and their learning, the teaching they receive and research they are exposed to are a key part of the story of any University.
-At the University of Manchester, these stories describe the difference the institution makes in local, national and international communities.
+Students stories about what they have learned, the teaching they receive and research they are exposed to are a key part of the story of any University.
+At the University of Manchester, these stories describe the difference the institution makes in local, national and international communities through the [40,000 strong student body, studying over 1,000 different degree programmes](https://www.employers.manchester.ac.uk/ourstudents/).

 <!--
 ## Teaching Glory?